-- Will your customer be using either certifications or doing a control assessment? - i.
+- i.
 What method does your customer need to assess by?
-Typical options are: - a.
-Using a certification letter with a link to a user-centric report - b.
-By control - i.
-At what frequency does your customer certify? - ii.
-Are model-adds necessary to accommodate this assessment? - Do we have the needed language for the certification letter?
-ACTION: Request your customer provide language to put in the certification letter. - Can my customer update and create certifications by themselves?
-ACTION: Work with the CSM to provide your customer with certification training.
+Typical options are: - By process - Letter certification - A link to a user-centric report - By control - ii.
+At what frequency does your customer certify? - iii.
+Are model-adds necessary to accommodate this assessment?
+Note: If model adds are needed, or your customer assesses by control, refer to the Quarterly Control Certification [One Response] and Quarterly Control Certification [Multiple Responses] for model adds. - Do we have the needed language for the certification letter?
+ACTION: Request your customer provide language to put in the certification letter. - Can my customer update and create certifications by themselves? - ACTION: Work with the CSM to provide your customer with certification training.
 This should be a collaborative effort aimed at empowering your customer to update and create certifications themselves.